jsimpso81/PathPlannerLabVIEW/PathPlannerExamples_Pkg/examples/Follow Path Diff Drive Ramsete/readme.md

 X
-## FRC LabVIEW Path Planner Swerve Drive Robot Follow Using Holonomic Drive Controller
+## FRC LabVIEW Path Planner Differential Drive Robot Follow Using Ramsete

 This sample robot based on the standard LabVIEW robot project, contains both a simulated and physical robot that creates both relative and absolute trajectories using Path Planner LabVIEW.

 ### Simulated Robot

-This robot contains a fully modeled swerve drive robot.
+This robot contains a fully modeled differential drive robot.
 To run the robot:

 1. Start the FRC Driverstation and optionally start the dashboard.
 1. In the LabVIEW project under the "Computer" target, open 'XXX_RobotMain.vi' and press the run arrow.